thunderseethe/thunderseethe.github.io/content/posts/type-inference.md

   self.unification_table.new_key(None)
 }
 ```
 `unification_table` makes more sense now that we have some context.
-It's our union-find data structure.
+It's our Union-Find data structure.
 Whenever we call `fresh_ty_var`, it's creating a new empty set in our union-find and returning its representative.
+We won't be creating our own Union-Find, as fun as that'd be.
+The rustc team was nice enough to publish their Union-Find as the [ena](https://crates.io/crates/ena) crate.
+We'll use that crate as our Union-Find implementation.

-When we begin constraint solving, our union-find already has a single set for each type variable with itself as the representative.
-We can think of this as a type substitution where every variable substitutes itself.
+When we begin constraint solving, our union-find already has a single set for each type variable with that variable as the representative.
+We can think of this as a type substitution where every variable maps to itself.
 As we unify things, we'll call union to merge these sets.
 Anytime we merge two sets all the type variables in that set now map to its new representative.
 If we need to substitute a type variable during unification (spoiler we will), we can do that by calling find to look up its current representative.

 #### Back to Unification